apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/high-availability/high-availability.md

    ***How the automatic recovery works***

-   After the leader pod is deleted, the ApeCloud MySQL RaftGroup elects a new leader.
+   After the leader pod is deleted, the ApeCloud MySQL RaftGroup Cluster elects a new leader.
 In this example, `mysql-cluster-mysql-0` is elected as the new leader.
 KubeBlocks detects that the leader has changed, and sends a notification to update the access link.
-The original exception node automatically rebuilds and recovers to the normal RaftGroup state.
+The original exception node automatically rebuilds and recovers to the normal RaftGroup Cluster state.
 It normally takes 30 seconds from exception to recovery.

 ### Single follower pod exception